Have you ever left the theater when the movie was awful and you couldn’t waste any more time sitting there? I have, too.

-Your Google AdWords landing page should contain:
+Your Google AdWords post-click landing page should contain:

 I searched for the term “social media scheduling” and these are the results provided to me:

 The keyword relevance is spot-on.
 Plus, the ad tells me the service has over 15,000 happy customers and a 30-day risk-free trial.
-I then click on their ad and come to the landing page you see here:
+I then click on their ad and come to the post-click landing page you see here:

-One of the first things you see on the landing page are navigation links at the top of the page.
-These are considered “exit routes” because they provide additional options for the visitor to click and leave your landing page.
+One of the first things you see on the post-click landing page are navigation links at the top of the page.
+These are considered “exit routes” because they provide additional options for the visitor to click and leave your post-click landing page.
 Why would you spend good money on ads and give your visitors an escape route away from your page?

 The page is also missing an engaging and relevant headline.
 I came here looking for social media scheduling but the keyword is absent from the page.